 The primary heating system may be connected to underfloor heating, which is slow to react, so an air-to-air system can boost the air temperature by a few degrees on demand.
 As such, this may also be a valuable feature in homes where there is a home office or where certain rooms are used only occasionally.

-- More efficient form of cooling and heating than direct electric
+Air to air systems offer a more efficient form of cooling and heating than direct electric.

 Mechanical Ventilation with Heat Recovery (MVHR)